Carl Jung: Therapy

+Unlike traditional Freudian analysis, which requires an analyst to see their patient five times a week, Jung saw his patients twice a week, and then reduced this to one, also taking breaks every ten or so weeks.
+He saw what the patient did in their time outside of the sessions as equally, if not more, important than their time in the sessions.
+He also saw a reliance on the therapist as something that would thwart the patient's progress, so this method prevented this.
+The breaks also help the analyst to keep vitality in their life and their therapy practice, not being reduced by the work (or 'burnt out' as we now call it).

+Jung saw it as an imperative for trainees of psychotherapy to have their own analysis, and after qualifying continue to undertake self-analysis.

 Art therapy

 Jung proposed that art can be used to alleviate or contain feelings of trauma, fear, or anxiety and also to repair, restore, and heal.
 In his work with patients and his own personal explorations, Jung wrote that art expression and images found in dreams could help recover from trauma and emotional distress.
-At times of emotional distress, he often drew, painted, or made objects and constructions, which he recognized as more than recreational.
+At times of emotional distress, he often drew, painted, or made objects and constructions, which he recognised as more than recreational.
+He also encouraged his patients to paint their psychic images.

 Dance/movement therapy

 Dance and movement therapy, as a form of active imagination, was developed by Jung and Toni Wolff in 1916 and practiced by Tina Keller-Jenny and other analysts.
 It remained largely unknown until the 1950s when it was rediscovered by Marian Chace and therapist Mary Whitehouse.
 Whitehouse, after studying with Martha Graham and Mary Wigman, became a dancer and teacher of modern dance, and, along with Swiss dancer Trudi Schoop, is considered one of the founders of dance/movement therapy in the U.S.